 Every year, 24 places are offered in the Dubbo Stream and it is only available to students eligible for Commonwealth Supported Places.
 There are pathways available for Indigenous students and those with rural backgrounds.

 Subsidised onsite accommodation is available for Year 1 students in the Dubbo Stream.

 Thinking of enrolling in medicine at the University of Sydney?
 You can now choose to undertake your degree at either the Camperdown campus in Sydney, or at the School of Rural Health in Dubbo.

 Here are some reasons why Dubbo might be the right choice for you:

 The University of Sydney has a long history of delivering medical education from our rural clinical school in Dubbo.
-It was established in 2001 as the School of Rural Health and it has been home to University of Sydney medical students on extended rural placements for almost 20 years.
+It was established in 2001 as the School of Rural Health and it has been home to University of Sydney medical students on extended rural placements for over 20 years.

 The School of Rural Health site has been transformed to become a new graduate school for medicine.
 With an investment of over $7 million in infrastructure alone, the site has added a number of new facilities to complement the already impressive space.
 The newly redeveloped medical school includes:

 Want to check out our Dubbo facilities?
 You'll find some great videos about student life in Dubbo here.

 The Graduate Medical School Admissions Test (GAMSAT) forms part of the entry requirements for studying medicine at the University of Sydney.